ADD CONDITION

 Pediatric Use

-Pediatric patients should be kept out of reach of children.
-For those aged 5 years and older, the recommended dosage is to dissolve 1 lozenge slowly in the mouth every 2 hours as needed or as directed by a healthcare professional.
+Pediatric patients should be advised to keep this medication out of reach of children.
+For children aged 5 years and older, the recommended dosage is to dissolve 1 lozenge slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
 For children under 5 years of age, it is advised to consult a doctor before use.

 Geriatric Use